Lissy93/dashy/docs/authentication.md

   - [OAuth Services](#oauth-services)
   - [Auth on Cloud Hosting Services](#static-site-hosting-providers)

+> [!IMPORTANT]
+> Dashy's built-in auth is not indented to protect a publicly hosted instance against unauthorized access.
+Instead you should use an auth provider compatible with your reverse proxy, or access Dashy via your VPN.
+>
+> In cases where Dashy is only accessibly within your home network, and you just want to add a login page, then the built-in auth may be sufficient, but keep in mind that configuration can still be accessed.

 ## Built-In Auth

 Dashy has a basic login page included, and frontend authentication.
 You can enable this by adding users to the `auth` section under `appConfig` in your `conf.yml`.
 If this section is not specified, then no authentication will be required to access the app, and the homepage will resolve to your dashboard.